Computer Science

 OBJECT-ORIENTED PROGRAMMING METHODOLOGIES IN PYTHON

-4.5 Units
+4.5 units

 - Description: Systematic introduction to fundamental concepts of computer science through the study of the Python programming language.
 Coding topics include control structures, functions, classes, string processing, lists, tuples, dictionaries, working with files, and elementary graphics.
 Concept topics include algorithms, data abstraction, problem solving strategies, code style, documentation, debugging techniques and testing.

-- Advisory: Intermediate Algebra or equivalent.
+- Advisory: Advisory: Intermediate Algebra or equivalent.

 - Repeatability: Not Repeatable.

 - Hours: 4 hours lecture per week, 2 hours lab per week.
-(72 hours total per quarter.)
+72 hours total per quarter.

-- Foothill GE Area:Communication & Analytical Thinking
+- Foothill GE Area:English

-- Transferability: CSU and UC
+- Transferability: Both

 - Transfer GE: Information regarding how this course is applied toward CSU GE/Breadth or IGETC certification is available at: